Chorlton tram stop

-Chorlton is a stop on the South Manchester Line (SML) and Airport Line of the Metrolink light-rail system in Chorlton-cum-Hardy, Manchester, England.
-It was built as part of Phase 3a of the network's expansion, and opened on 7 July 2011 on a section of the former Cheshire Lines Committee railway.
+Chorlton is a stop on the South Manchester and Airport lines of the Metrolink light-rail system in Chorlton-cum-Hardy, Manchester, England.
+It was built as part of Phase 3a of the network's expansion and opened on 7 July 2011, on a section of the former Cheshire Lines Committee railway.

 History

 Railway station

 Chorlton-cum-Hardy railway station opened on 1 January 1880 by the Midland Railway on the Manchester South District Railway.
-It later became Cheshire Lines Committee and closed on 2 January 1967 as part of the Beeching Axe, though the line through Fallowfield remained open to freight until the 1980s.
-Until the mid-20th century the station yard supplied coal to the district.
-Land to the north-east of the track originally acquired for the purpose of doubling it was eventually sold off for development.
+It later formed part of the Cheshire Lines Committee and closed on 2 January 1967, as part of the Beeching Axe, though the line through Fallowfield remained open to freight until 1988.
+Until the mid-20th century, the station yard supplied coal to the district.
+Land to the north-east of the track, originally acquired for the purpose of doubling it, was eventually sold off for development.

 The station was mentioned in the 1964 song "Slow Train" by Flanders and Swann, which was written to lament the loss of stations resulting from the Beeching cuts: